RS-coding/RS-coding/README.md

 - 📫 How to reach me: raquelsfolio@gmail.com

 - ⚡ Hobbies and things that I like:
           👩🏼‍💻guess what..
-I love do coding .You wouldn't guess 😝
+I love do coding .You wouldn't know 😝
           📸 I do Photography and Photomanipulation.
 Just look at my avatar 😊 .Another example: [example](https://www.facebook.com/126355427566807/photos/a.143730735829276/1113976698804670/)
           🎨 I do painting and Drawing
           🥑 I love to cook, health food and plant based